Dotnetflare/dotnetflare/README.md

 ## Roadmap

 The development of DotNetFlare follows a structured roadmap, laying out the path from basic to advanced topics.
-You can explore the full roadmap, organized into milestones, here: (https://github.com/AshkanAfsharpour/DotNetMastery/issues/7).
+You can explore the full roadmap, organized into milestones, here: [Dotnet Flare Roadmap](https://github.com/Dotnetflare/dotnetflare/issues/7).

 ## How to Contribute